madcampos/madcampos.github.io/src/content/blog/2024/01/going-astro.md

 That processing is different for both the dev server and the build for production.
 There is where the hack lives.

 I'm not proud of the hack, but it works!

+## RSS Wars: Return of the Validation

+Turns out I didn't need to be so hacky...
+After opening a [Pull Request with Astro's repository](https://github.com/withastro/astro/pull/9749) and some back and forth about what the best solution would be, I was directed to a best practice from the [RSS Board themselves](https://www.rssboard.org/rss-profile#element-channel-item-enclosure:~:text=When%20an%20enclosure%27s%20size%20cannot%20be%20determined%2C%20a%20publisher%20SHOULD%20use%20a%20length%20of%200) that said:

+> When an enclosure's size cannot be determined, a publisher SHOULD use a length of 0.

+It turns out the problem was in Astro's _validation_ that didn't allow for a `length` of `0`.
+I sent a [Pull Request with the fix](https://github.com/withastro/astro/pull/9967) and that is it.

 ## Conclusion